Family Law

 Tax Implications - Divorce creates specific tax issues about property transfers, retirement accounts, and sometimes alimony.
 Property moves between divorcing spouses usually don't trigger tax gains or losses.
 It also changes your tax filing status, deductions, and whether you can claim credits like the Child Tax Credit.

 You should think over both the short-term legal effects and long-term money issues when choosing between annulment and divorce.
 This becomes even more important for long marriages with complex assets, retirement funds, and possible support payments.
+Court proceedings can be complex, and having proper legal representation can significantly impact the outcome of your case.

 Comparison Table